immutable/contracts/README.md

 #### SDK client

-`zkevm-contracts` comes with a Typescript SDK client that can be used to interface with Immutable preset contracts:
+`contracts` comes with a Typescript SDK client that can be used to interface with Immutable preset contracts:

 - ImmutableERC721
 - ImmutableERC721MintByID